-- that all cable glands and any blanking plugs are tightened securely. - that there are no loose cable ends that could cause an open or short circuit. - that the protective trunk wiring cover is in place on the Trunk Terminal Assembly. - that no tools (e.g. screwdrivers) or loose items have been left in the enclosure. - that there is no damage to any cover seal, otherwise it must be replaced with one that has the same manufacturer's part number. - that if, and only if, the enclosure is the last one on the fieldbus segment, that a 9378-FT Terminator module is fitted into the socket on the TTA. - that the required grounding link is securely connected between the enclosure lid and the enclosure body.
+- that all cable glands and any blanking plugs are tightened securely. - that all cable glands are tightened to provide the required IP seal in accordance with gland installation instructions. - that the protective trunk wiring cover is in place on the Trunk Terminal Assembly. - that no tools (e.g. screwdrivers) or loose items have been left in the enclosure. - that there is no damage to any cover seal, otherwise it must be replaced with one that has the same manufacturer's part number. - that if, and only if, the enclosure is the last one on the fieldbus segment, that a 9378-FTTerminator module is fitted into the socket on the TTA. - that the required grounding link is securely connected between the enclosure lid and the enclosure body.

-Fit the enclosure lid and tighten all of its securing screws to a recommended torque of 2.5 ${\sf Nm}.$
+Fit the enclosure lid and tighten all of its securing screws to a recommended torque of 2.5 Nm.